isc-projects/kea/doc/guide/dhcp4-srv.rst

    }

 Static class assignments, as shown above, can be used in conjunction with classification, using expressions.
-The "KNOWN" or "UNKNOWN" builtin class is added to the packet and any class depending on it (directly or indirectly) and not only-if-required is evaluated.
+The "KNOWN" or "UNKNOWN" built-in class is added to the packet and any class depending on it (directly or indirectly) and not only-if-required is evaluated.